 A successful tech startup relies on many things – talented workers (present and future), access to investors, reasonable proximity to major clients, available service providers, etc.

-While San Francisco, New York City, Boston, Los Angeles, Seattle, and Washington, D.C. rank for the largest number of new tech startups, a 2016 report conducted by the U.S. Chamber of Commerce ranked Boston, the San Francisco Bay Area, Denver, Raleigh-Durham, and San Diego as the best cities for new tech companies to find success.
+While San Francisco, New York City, Boston, Los Angeles, Seattle, and Washington, D.C. rank for the most significant number of new tech startups, a 2016 report conducted by the U.S. Chamber of Commerce ranked Boston, the San Francisco Bay Area, Denver, Raleigh-Durham, and San Diego as the best cities for new tech companies to find success.

 4. Narrow your inner circle.

-As an entrepreneur, majority of your time will be dedicated to your business.
-Invest the little precious time you have outside of your company in people who are truly important to you.
+Invest the precious little time you have outside of your company in people who are truly important to you.

 5. Celebrate the small wins and treasure the adversities.

 When things go wrong, rather than wilt under the disappointment, take it as an opportunity to learn what went awry and make the necessary adjustments to correct and better it.

 Saying it and, more importantly, believing it, has a calming effect and provides the strength to push through.
-Go ahead, try saying it.